AI agent authorization is a rule problem

 Enterprise authorization patterns

-Large organizations deploying multiple agents across teams need authorization patterns that scale.
+Large organizations deploying multiple agents across teams need authorization patterns that keep authority scoped per tenant, role, and action.

 Multi-tenant isolation

-Per-tenant policies ensure agents can only access authorized data.
-Complete isolation with shared infrastructure.
+Per-tenant policies constrain agents to authorized data.
+Policy-backed isolation with shared infrastructure.
 Each organization's agents operate in their own policy scope.
-Cross-tenant access is architecturally impossible.
+Cross-tenant access is denied by design.

 Role-based agent authorization